1921042/program/program.md

 My name is simar.
 My roll no is 445.My phone number is 9922113355.My age is 25
 ```
-## 7:Write a program to find area,perimeter,volume of square
+## 7:Write a program to find area,perimeter of square
 ```

  //Area,premiter,volume of square